A. E. Gerard: Religion and community service

 He was for 40 years a member of and lay preacher at Prospect Methodist Church and author of Ears of Corn published in 1947.

 On his travels through the Australian outback he became aware of the number of children of Aboriginal women who had been fathered by itinerant European men, and appeared to be suffering neglect and susceptible to exploitation.
-The United Aborigines Mission was founded in 1929 to bring education to isolated Aboriginal children, and following a policy which is now discredited but honourable and based on Christian values, this involved children being displaced from their families, sometimes unwillingly.
-Gerard was at the forefront in founding and financially supporting the United Aborigines' Mission (UAM), which operated Colebrook Children's Home in Quorn, and another with the same name in Eden Hills in the Adelaide Hills, to host these children.
+The United Aborigines Mission (UAM) was founded in 1929 to bring education to isolated Aboriginal children, and following a policy which is now discredited but honourable and based on Christian values, this involved children being displaced from their families, sometimes unwillingly.
+Gerard was at the forefront in founding and financially supporting the UAM, which operated Colebrook Children's Home in Quorn, and another with the same name in Eden Hills in the Adelaide Hills, to host these children.

 In 1945, he financed the purchase of 5800 acres at Winkie on the River Murray between Berri and Barmera for the UAM and named Gerard Aboriginal Community in his honour.
 A. E. Gerard had a hands-on involvement in the Community's management, but after his death the facility became so run down that the Gerard brothers took away the portrait of their father and persuaded the UAM to sell the property to the Department of Aboriginal Affairs.

 His wife Elsie reached the stage where she required nursing care, and was moved into Resthaven Nursing Home, Leabrook.
 In gratitude for the care she received there, Alf commissioned the architect Gordon Brown to design and build what came to be called the Gerard Memorial Chapel in their grounds.
 It was opened on Saturday 3 May 1958; Elsie died a little over a year later.
 In 1988 the Gerard brothers established a chapel maintenance fund in her memory.
 Alfred and Elsie were buried in the Payneham cemetery, as were many of their family.